Includes: Pick up and drop off at your resort in

 The first part of our tour includes a visit to the barrio and school as well as cigars chocolate and rum, as outlined at the beginning of the Munchies in Macao tour outline.

 Arriving in Boca de Yuma, our first stop is lunch!

-Perhaps the best meal you will have during your stay at the resorts!
+Perhaps the best meal you will have during your stay at the resort!
 Perched on a coral cliff overlooking Yuma Bay, the food here is very fresh (seafood-pasta-pizza) and there is an extensive number of plates to choose from.